Towards 6G with Connected Sky: UAVs and Beyond: Enhanced Cellular Network Capabilities for UAVs

 In 3GPP, the study on the cellular-connected UAV initiated in Release-15 in order to evaluate the capability of the LTE network in supporting UAV-UEs.
 This study concluded that LTE networks can properly serve flying UAV-UEs, as long as challenges pertaining to the downlink and uplink interference, the mobility support in the sky, and potential impacts on the terrestrial UEs are addressed.
 To tackle these issues, several implementation-based and specification-based solutions were identified.
-Subsequently, a work item in Release-15 was conducted to specify the features that can enhance the efficiency and reliability of LTE-connected UAV networks.
-The Release-15 LTE features for UAV connectivity include \cite{TS36.331}: \begin{itemize} \item Height based measurement reporting. \item Flight path reporting. \item Subscription-based aerial UE identification and authorization. \item Open loop power control enhancements. \item Enhanced measurement report triggering. \end{itemize} In addition, the 3GPP Release-16 study item on remote UAV identification explored the potential requirements and use cases for remote identification \cite{TR22.825}.
-This study also identified the services that can be offered based on the remote identification of UAVs.
+Subsequently, a work item in Release-15 was conducted to specify the features that can enhance the efficiency and reliability of LTE-connected UAV networks \cite{TS36.331}.
+In addition, the 3GPP Release-16 study item on remote UAV identification explored the potential requirements and use cases for remote identification and also identified services that can be offered based on the remote identification of UAVs \cite{TR22.825}.

 The cellular-connected UAV network is further evolving towards the 5G NR-enabled UAV.
 In addition to potentially adopting features and techniques introduced in LTE and 5G NR has advanced capabilities that allow robust support of flying UAVs.
-Specifically, the 5G NR capabilities include flexible numerology (e.g., subcarrier spacing), more dynamic scheduling, advanced antenna technologies and beamforming capabilities, more sophisticated carrier aggregation scheme, as well as high frequency and wide bandwidth operations.
+Specifically, the 5G NR capabilities include flexible numerology (e.g., subcarrier spacing), more dynamic scheduling, advanced antenna technologies and beamforming capabilities, more sophisticated carrier aggregation scheme, as well as wide bandwidth operations.
 These features and capabilities of 5G NR are the key enablers of providing superior performance in terms of 3D coverage, data rate, latency, and reliability for supporting UAV connectivity.
 Meanwhile, the 3GPP Release-17 studied 5G enhancement for UAVs \cite{TS22.125}.
 In this work, new key performance indicators (KPIs) and communication requirements of UAVs with a 3GPP subscription are identified, which include KPIs for communication service and for command and control traffic.
-In addition, the 3GPP Release-17 is studying application layer support for UAS, including functionalities to support and interact with UTM \cite{TR22.755}.
+Also, the 3GPP Release-17 is studying application layer support for UAS, including functionalities to support and interact with UTM \cite{TR23.755}.

+{The 5G capabilities and its advanced features enable efficient support of UAV communications.
+More specifically: